 Campfires are only permitted at designated campgrounds within designated fireplaces.
 Campfires are prohibited during seasonal fire restrictions.
 Never leave your campfire unattended - it is prohibited.
-For campfire safety and how to check whether any restrictions are in place see Campfires and fire restriction.
+For campfire safety and how to check whether any restrictions are in place see Campfires and fire restrictions.

 Always check local signage for campfire restrictions before lighting a campfire.
 Bring your own water and firewood.
 It is best to have a fuel stove with you for cooking, as restrictions can change.